Brunei halts green lane travel with Singapore - The Scoop

 The Prime Minister’s Office (PMO) announced in a statement on Wednesday that the suspension of the green lane for essential business and official travel takes effect on May 20.

-Passengers who have already received approved to enter Brunei can still proceed with their travel plans under the green lane arrangement until 1900 hrs on May 20.
+Passengers who have already received approval to enter Brunei can still proceed with their travel plans under the green lane arrangement until 1900 hrs on May 20.

 “After this period, all travellers from Singapore will be required to undergo self-isolation at hotels for a period determined by the Ministry of Health’s risk assessment,” the statement added.